-Awards terminated due to non-compliance with the Federal statutes, regulations, or award terms and conditions, will be reported to the integrity and performance system accessible through SAM (currently FAPIIS).
+Awards terminated due to noncompliance with the federal statutes, regulations, or award terms and conditions will be reported to the integrity and performance system accessible through SAM (currently FAPIIS).

-False statements or claims made in connection with COPS Office awards may result in fines, imprisonment, debarment from participating in federal awards or contracts, and/or any other remedy available by law.
+False statements or claims made in connection with COPS Office awards may result in fines, imprisonment, debarment from participating in federal awards or contracts, and any other remedy available by law.

-Please be advised that recipients may not use COPS Office funding for the same item or service also funded by another U.S. Department of Justice Award.
+Please be advised that recipients may not use COPS Office funding for the same item or service also funded by another U.S. Department of Justice award.

-COPS Office Application Attachment to SF-424
+COPS Office Application Attachments